Workflow

 - Generating shot coverage for a narrative scene with two anchored leads in dialogue

-- Producing recurring-protagonist artwork for a Substack serial, novel cover, or webtoon
+- Holding subject consistency across a webtoon, Substack serial, novel cover, or comic panel set

 - Replacing the per-shot re-prompt habit with a single anchor that holds across a full bundle